TAG Heuer Monaco: "McQueen Monaco"

 The Gulf range of TAG Heuer Monaco began in 2005 and continues through to today, 2022.
 The Monaco Vintage (CW2118), which was released in 2005 as a limited edition of 4000 watches to mark what would have been the 75th birthday of Steve McQueen.
-It was an outrageous design: a crisp white dial (one of the first times a Monaco has been sold with a white dial) matched with bold blue and red stripes on the right hand-side of the dial and with red sub-dials and hands.
+The design featured a crisp white dial (one of the first times a Monaco has been sold with a white dial) matched with bold blue and red stripes on the right-hand-side of the dial and with red sub-dials and hands.

-The design of course was based on the driving suit worn by Steve McQueen in the 1971 movie Le Mans, which is the movie that would eventually make the Monaco the iconic watch it is today.
+The design was based on the driving suit worn by Steve McQueen in the 1971 movie Le Mans.